superbilk/mail-skills/public/content/courses/product-owner.md

 <split>

-* Introduction to the role
+* Product Ownership in a Nutshell
-* A better User Story format
+* All about User Stories
-* Saying No
 * Sprint goal
+* Definition of Ready
 * Story splitting
-* Backlog tools
+* Saying No
-* Definition of Ready
+* Business Model Canvas
 * Story Mapping
 * Design Studio
 * Impact Mapping